-SET TARGET LOSS x: A limit is placed at x units from the position entry price.
+SET TARGET LOSS x : A limit is placed at x units from the position entry price.

-SET TARGET pLOSS x: A limit is placed at x points from the position entry price.
+SET TARGET pLOSS x : A limit is placed at x points from the position entry price.

-SET TARGET %LOSS x: A limit is set at a level corresponding to a loss of x%.
+SET TARGET %LOSS x : A limit is set at a level corresponding to a loss of x%, brokerage fees not included.

-SET TARGET \$LOSS x: A limit is set at a level corresponding to a loss of x€ or \$ (currency of the instrument), not including brokerage fees.
+SET TARGET \$LOSS x : A limit is set at a level corresponding to a loss of x€ or \$ (currency of the instrument), not including brokerage fees.